-Dr. Curtis Coats joined the English faculty at Millsaps College in 2009 to help launch the new communications major.
-He earned his doctorate in Communications from the University of Colorado in 2007.
+Dr. Curtis Coats, Associate Professor of Communication Studies, joined the English faculty at Millsaps College in 2009 to help launch our communication studies major.
+He earned his doctorate in Communication from the University of Colorado in May 2008.
 In 2008, he was a post-doctoral research fellow at the Center for Media, Religion, and Culture at University of Colorado.
 His research explores media and religion in everyday life, with particular emphases on religious/spiritual tourism and the role of media and religion on gender identity.
-He is at work on a manuscript with co-author Stewart M. Hoover that explores the relationships among media, religion and masculinity, and he recently finished a chapter on New Age tourism in Sedona, Arizona, for the forthcoming edited volume, Media, Spiritualities and Social Change.
+He is co-author of two books, forthcoming in 2015, Does God Make the Man?: Religion, Media and the Crisis of Masculinity and Practical Spirituality in a Media Age.

 Dr. Henry Adam Svec, Assistant Professor of Communication Studies, earned his doctorate in media studies at the University of Western Ontario, where his dissertation explored the meaning of technology in the American folk revival.
 His research interests include popular music, celebrity culture, and media theory, and his work has been published in the Canadian Journal of Communication, the Journal of Popular Music Studies, Popular Music & Society, Celebrity Studies, and elsewhere.
 Dr. Svec is also active as a writer and a performer.
 His interdisciplinary projects The CFL Sessions and Artificially Intelligent Folk Songs of Canada have been presented in galleries and music venues across Canada; he has been an artist in residence at The Banff Centre, The Klondike Institute of Art & Culture, and Roberts Street Social Centre; and his fiction and criticism have appeared in The New Quarterly, Broken Pencil, C Magazine, and VICE's Noisey.